IntellectualSites/CurseForge-version-identifier/README.md

 # CurseForge-version-identifier

-This repository bundles a cron based GitHub actions, that runs every Monday and fetches the latest version IDs from CurseForge and publishes them in versions.json.
+This repository bundles a cron based GitHub action, which runs every Monday and fetches the latest Minecraft version IDs from CurseForge and publishes them in versions.json.

+Version identifiers are used for a variety of API requests, such as the upload API.